Gone Girl (film): Critical response

-Joshua Rothman wrote in The New Yorker that he enjoyed the film "in all its abstract, intellectual, postmodern glory" and that, similar to other postmodern narratives, the film adaptation is "decisively unreal ... [the] heroes and villains in Fincher's Gone Girl aren't people but stories".
-Rothman, who draws parallels between Gone Girl and Fincher's 1999 adaptation Fight Club, decides that the film is ultimately a farce and has resonated with filmgoers because it expresses "a creepy, confused, and troubling part of us".
+Joshua Rothman wrote in The New Yorker that he enjoyed Gone Girl "in all its abstract, intellectual, postmodern glory" and that, similar to other postmodern narratives, the adaptation is "decisively unreal ... [the] heroes and villains in Fincher's Gone Girl aren't people but stories".
+Rothman, who drew parallels to Fincher's 1999 film Fight Club, decided that Gone Girl is ultimately a farce and has resonated with filmgoers because it expresses "a creepy, confused, and troubling part of us".

 Anthony Lane of The New Yorker wrote: "At first blush, Gone Girl is natural Fincherland ... so why doesn't the movie claw us as The Social Network did?
 Who could have predicted that a film about murder, betrayal, and deception would be less exciting than a film about a website?"
-Slant Magazines Ed Gonzalez awarded the film two out of four stars, concluding: "Fincher and Flynn should have gone further and truly grappled with the real horror that, by giving his relationship with Amy another chance, Nick is indulging in one of the great myths of feminism: that it emasculates men.
+Slant Magazines Ed Gonzalez awarded it two out of four, concluding: "Fincher and Flynn should have gone further and truly grappled with the real horror that, by giving his relationship with Amy another chance, Nick is indulging in one of the great myths of feminism: that it emasculates men.
 Rather than undermine that noxiousness, Fincher enshrouds it in funereal brushstrokes that cast his Gone Girl as a fashionable tumbling into an abyss of willful denial."

-In response to some of the criticisms of the film, Flynn said, "The whole point is that these are two people pretending to be other people, better people, versions of the dream guy and dream girl, but each one couldn't keep it up, so they destroy each other".

-In 2025, it ranked number 64 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 79 on the "Readers' Choice" edition of the list.
+In response to some of the criticisms, Flynn said, "The whole point is that these are two people pretending to be other people, better people, versions of the dream guy and dream girl, but each one couldn't keep it up, so they destroy each other."
+In 2025, Gone Girl ranked number 64 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 79 on the "Readers' Choice" edition of the list.

 Accolades

 Gone Girl garnered awards and nominations in a variety of categories with praise for its direction, Pike's performance, Flynn's screenplay, and its soundtrack.
 At the 87th Academy Awards, Pike received a nomination for Best Actress.
-The film received four nominations at the 72nd Golden Globe Awards: Best Director for Fincher, Best Actress in a Drama for Pike, Best Screenplay for Flynn, and Best Original Score.
+It received four nominations at the 72nd Golden Globe Awards: Best Director for Fincher, Best Actress in a Drama for Pike, Best Screenplay for Flynn, and Best Original Score.
 Pike received a nomination for Best Actress at the 68th British Academy Film Awards (BAFTAs).
-The National Board of Review included the film in their list of top ten films of the year, and the soundtrack was nominated for the 2015 Grammy Award for Best Score Soundtrack for Visual Media.
+The National Board of Review included Gone Girl in their list of top ten films of the year, and the soundtrack was nominated for the 2015 Grammy Award for Best Score Soundtrack for Visual Media.